Department of Computer Science, University of Manchester

-The Department of Computer Science at the University of Manchester is the longest established department of Computer Science in the United Kingdom and one of the largest.
+The Department of Computer Science at the University of Manchester, England is the longest established department of Computer Science in the United Kingdom and one of the largest.
 It is located in the Kilburn Building on the Oxford Road and currently has over 800 students taking a wide range of undergraduate and postgraduate courses and 60 full-time academic staff.